Crumly & Associates Inc. Buys 3,402 Shares of Merck & Co., Inc. (NYSE:MRK)

 Several other large investors also recently added to or reduced their stakes in MRK.
 Amundi bought a new stake in shares of Merck & Co., Inc. in the 2nd quarter valued at $784,989,000.
 Barrow Hanley Mewhinney & Strauss LLC increased its stake in Merck & Co., Inc. by 1,324.3% during the 2nd quarter.
 Barrow Hanley Mewhinney & Strauss LLC now owns 10,145,652 shares of the company’s stock valued at $789,028,000 after purchasing an additional 9,433,323 shares in the last quarter.
 LSV Asset Management increased its stake in Merck & Co., Inc. by 47.8% during the 2nd quarter.
 LSV Asset Management now owns 14,306,091 shares of the company’s stock valued at $1,112,584,000 after purchasing an additional 4,628,832 shares in the last quarter.
 FMR LLC increased its stake in Merck & Co., Inc. by 67.3% during the 2nd quarter.
 FMR LLC now owns 10,357,873 shares of the company’s stock valued at $805,532,000 after purchasing an additional 4,165,565 shares in the last quarter.
 Finally, Morgan Stanley increased its stake in Merck & Co., Inc. by 17.1% during the 2nd quarter.
 Morgan Stanley now owns 26,289,496 shares of the company’s stock valued at $2,044,534,000 after purchasing an additional 3,832,086 shares in the last quarter.
 Institutional investors own 71.79% of the company’s stock.

+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, January 7th.
+Shareholders of record on Wednesday, December 15th will be issued a dividend of $0.69 per share.
+The ex-dividend date is Tuesday, December 14th.
+This is an increase from Merck & Co., Inc.’s previous quarterly dividend of $0.65.
+This represents a $2.76 annualized dividend and a yield of 3.72%.
+Merck & Co., Inc.’s dividend payout ratio is 91.87%.

+MRK has been the subject of a number of recent research reports.
+Argus upgraded shares of Merck & Co., Inc. from a “hold” rating to a “buy” rating and set a $110.00 price target for the company in a research note on Monday, November 1st.
+Zacks Investment Research upgraded shares of Merck & Co., Inc. from a “sell” rating to a “hold” rating and set a $82.00 price target for the company in a research note on Tuesday, August 24th.
+Truist Securities boosted their price target on shares of Merck & Co., Inc. from $92.00 to $95.00 and gave the company a “buy” rating in a research note on Wednesday, November 24th.
+Barclays upped their target price on shares of Merck & Co., Inc. from $92.00 to $94.00 and gave the stock an “overweight” rating in a research note on Monday, November 1st.
+Finally, Citigroup lowered shares of Merck & Co., Inc. from a “buy” rating to a “neutral” rating and reduced their target price for the stock from $105.00 to $85.00 in a research note on Monday.
+Five analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of $94.17.

 In related news, insider Sanat Chattopadhyay sold 24,619 shares of the company’s stock in a transaction that occurred on Friday, October 29th.
 The shares were sold at an average price of $87.32, for a total value of $2,149,731.08.
 The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO Caroline Litchfield sold 18,335 shares of the company’s stock in a transaction that occurred on Thursday, November 4th.
-The stock was sold at an average price of $91.00, for a total transaction of $1,668,485.00.
+Also, insider Kenneth C. Frazier sold 663,881 shares of the company’s stock in a transaction that occurred on Tuesday, November 9th.
+The stock was sold at an average price of $82.26, for a total transaction of $54,610,851.06.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 936,784 shares of company stock worth $78,682,559.
+Over the last ninety days, insiders have sold 936,784 shares of company stock worth $78,682,559.
 Insiders own 0.32% of the company’s stock.

-Merck & Co., Inc. (NYSE:MRK) last released its quarterly earnings data on Wednesday, October 27th.
-The company reported $1.75 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.55 by $0.20.
-The business had revenue of $13.15 billion for the quarter, compared to the consensus estimate of $12.32 billion.
-Merck & Co., Inc. had a net margin of 14.64% and a return on equity of 48.21%.
-The company’s revenue was up 4.8% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $1.74 earnings per share.
-As a group, equities research analysts anticipate that Merck & Co., Inc. will post 5.8 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, January 7th.
-Stockholders of record on Wednesday, December 15th will be issued a $0.69 dividend.
-This represents a $2.76 dividend on an annualized basis and a dividend yield of 3.72%.
-This is an increase from Merck & Co., Inc.’s previous quarterly dividend of $0.65.
-The ex-dividend date of this dividend is Tuesday, December 14th.
-Merck & Co., Inc.’s dividend payout ratio is presently 91.87%.

-MRK has been the subject of a number of recent research reports.
-Truist boosted their price target on shares of Merck & Co., Inc. from $92.00 to $95.00 and gave the company a “buy” rating in a research note on Wednesday, November 24th.
-Mizuho assumed coverage on shares of Merck & Co., Inc. in a research note on Thursday, October 28th.
-They set a “buy” rating and a $99.00 price target for the company.
-Truist Securities upped their target price on shares of Merck & Co., Inc. from $92.00 to $95.00 and gave the stock a “buy” rating in a research note on Wednesday, November 24th.
-Argus upgraded shares of Merck & Co., Inc. from a “hold” rating to a “buy” rating and set a $110.00 target price for the company in a research note on Monday, November 1st.
-Finally, Barclays upped their target price on shares of Merck & Co., Inc. from $92.00 to $94.00 and gave the stock an “overweight” rating in a research note on Monday, November 1st.
-Five analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of $94.17.

 Merck & Co., Inc. Profile